How to make your virtual conference presentation more accessible

 2. Include a Script for Your Presentation

-When designing your slides make sure you use high-contrast between the background colour of the slide and the text so that it is easily visible.
-You will also want to consider avoiding certain colour schemes.
-Common colour blindness combinations include Red-Green, Green-Brown, Blue-Purple, and Green-Blue.
-A general rule of thumb is to stick to good old black and white if you’re struggling with picking an accessible colour scheme.
+When designing your slides make sure you use high-contrast between the background color of the slide and the text so that it is easily visible.
+You will also want to consider avoiding certain color schemes.
+Common color blindness combinations include Red-Green, Green-Brown, Blue-Purple, and Green-Blue.
+A general rule of thumb is to stick to good old black and white if you’re struggling with picking an accessible color scheme.

 4. Be Prepared for Oral and Written Questions